 Will implement 'good suggestions' from BJP's 'charge sheet' in next 5 years: Kejriwal

-Delhi Chief Minister Arvind Kejriwal on Saturday said his party will go through the "aarop patra" (charge sheet) released by the BJP against his government and implement the "good suggestions" given in it in the next five years.
-The Delhi BJP on Saturday released an "aarop patra" against the Aam Aadmi Party government, alleging that it "misguided and befooled" people in the last five years and "failed" to fulfill the promises made before the 2015 assembly election.
+Delhi Chief Minister Arvind Kejriwal on Saturday said that his party will go through the 'aarop patra' (charge sheet) released by the BJP against his government and implement the "good suggestions" given in it in the next five years.
+The Delhi BJP on Saturday released an 'aarop patra' against the Aam Aadmi Party government, alleging that it misguided and befooled people in the last five years and "failed" to fulfil the promises made during the 2015 assembly election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)